 I told Sue all about what happened.
 She asked a bunch of questions and, when she was satisfied, we gaped at one another.
 “What do we do now?”
 I asked.

-The third use of compressed narration is when providing context.
+The third use of summary in fiction is when providing context.
 For example, it’s good in flashback, when you need to insert a little information, without going into full detail.

 That summer the possum got stuck in our toilet and Mama finally put her foot down about moving, we ate rice six nights a week so Dad could save up all his tips.